 For example, the NATO dialled IWC watch on an A.F.0210. strap is shown below.

-Büren watches are hard to find in good condition, in particular the condition of the hands, but the hands do complement the watch.
+Büren watches are hard to find in good condition, in particular, the condition of the hands, but the hands do complement the watch.
+Later MoD replacement hands were pencil hands, and dials were relumed with promethium 147 and marked with P in a circle.

 Production was about 11,000 watches.

-Eterna’s case is beautifully finished and measures 36mm across The movement is the in-house Calibre 520 H movement, which carried on for many years as the 520 S with centre-seconds hand.
+Eterna’s case is beautifully finished with a concave bezel, and measures 36mm across The movement is the in-house Calibre 520 H movement, which carried on for many years as the 520 S with centre-seconds hand.
 The watch has syringe hands which somehow look much better on a Breguet.

 The Eterna W.W.W.s have never been inexpensive, and not just because they carry the Eterna name and movement: their production numbers are among the lowest for the Dirty Dozen, at around 5,000.